-John Mueller was asked in an Search Engine Optimization Office hours hangout, whether Google gives prominence to the content located above the fold on its search pages.
+John Mueller was asked in a Search Engine Optimization Office hours hangout, whether Google gives prominence to the content located above the fold on its search pages.

-Mueller defined the amount of content expects Google to see at the top of the page.
+Mueller defined the amount of content expected by Google to see at the top of the page.
 The term “above the fold” refers to the content visible without scrolling on a web page.

 The phrase is derived from how news boxes were used to display newspapers.
 The top part of the newspaper, above the fold, would be visible.

 The content above the fold is the part of the page that can be viewed without scrolling down.

 That a competitor moved his content and links above the fold.